NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 - Unix
 ---

 A week ago was _[System Administrator Appreciation Day](http://sysadminday.com/)_.
 It is celebrated on the last _Friday_ in _July_ and it has been celebrated since _July 28, 2000_.
-But, system administrators know not all days are like today.
+But, system administrators know not all days are like that day.
 They face many hard times and struggles during their careers and the worse of them all is either a [security breech](/blog/2015/07/30/freebsd-block-brute-force-attacks-using-sshguard-and-ipfw-firewall/) or data loss.

 For so many years I've been writing and maintaining backup scripts on and on, for every single database I added, for every single directory with critical data, or any other service I was running on every new server I got my hands on.
 In the end, I found myself ended up in a pile of backup scripts and multitudinous cron entries which was a nightmare to keep track of.
 I even had to manage the schedule so that two backup scripts do not run at the same time.
-Even more, I had to manually track the backups whether they were successful or not.
-Also, someone has to delete the old ones to make rooms for the next ones.
+Even more, I had to manually track the backups to see whether they were successful or not.
+Also, someone has to manually delete the old ones to make rooms for the next ones.

 Therefore, I came up with an elegant solution to replace the old process which I found exceptionally error-prone.
-I call it [OmniBackup](https://gitlab.com/NuLL3rr0r/omnibackup/).
-At last, I'm able to keep abreast of all the ever-growing data that I have to keep safe, confidently.
+An end to all my hardships which I call [OmniBackup](https://gitlab.com/NuLL3rr0r/omnibackup/).
+At last, I'm able to confidently keep abreast of all the ever-growing data that I have to keep safe.

 "So, what exactly is OmniBackup?" you may ask.
-That's a fair question.
+"A fair question," I would say.
 OmniBackup is a [MIT licensed](http://opensource.org/licenses/MIT) [Bash](http://www.gnu.org/software/bash/) script which delivers the following set of features:

 * Configuration and customization of backup mechanism through [JSON](http://json.org/)
 * Support for [OpenLDAP](http://www.openldap.org/) backups
 * Support for [PostgreSQL](http://www.postgresql.org/) backups as a whole or per database
 * Support for [MariaDB](https://mariadb.org/) and [MySQL](https://www.mysql.com/) backups as a whole or per database
 * Support for filesystem backups with optional ability to follow symbolic links
-* Support for running custom scripts with custom arguments with the ability to backup and automatic clean-up of a specific path as the script's output which allows extending it for many different customized backup scenarios
+* Support for pluggable customized scripts to extend OmniBackup functionality beyond its original design which allows support for many different backup scenarios that has not been built into OmniBackup, yet
-* Custom backup file name tagging which allows including date or host name in the archive name
+* Backup file name tagging which allows including date or host name in the archive name
 * Online backup without a prerequisite to suspend any service
-* Support for backup tasks priority order
+* Support for customized backup tasks priority order
 * Support for multiple backup servers
 * Ability to always keep a copy of backups offline
-* Ability to keep a copy of backups offline if no backup server is available, or in case of error such as a file transfer error
+* Ability to keep a copy of backups offline if no backup server is available, or in case of an error such as a file transfer error
 * Secure file transfer through SSH / SCP protocol
-* LZMA2, [gzip](http://www.gzip.org/) and [bzip2](http://www.bzip.org/) compression algorithms along with different compression levels
+* LZMA2, [gzip](http://www.gzip.org/) and [bzip2](http://www.bzip.org/) compression algorithms along with different compression levels to maintain a balance between speed and file size
 * Ability to preserve permissions inside backup files
 * Support for symmetric cryptography algorithms AES-128, AES-192 and AES-256 (a.k.a Rijndael or Advanced Encryption Standard)
 * Random passphrase generation for encrypted backups with variable length and patterns or a unique passphrase for all backups
 * Support for RSA signatures to verify the backup origin and integrity
 * Passphrase encryption using RSA public keys for individual backup servers
 * Backup integrity verification by offering hash algorithm such as MD4, MD5, MDC-2, RIPEMD160, SHA, SHA-1, SHA-224, SHA-256, SHA-384, SHA-512 and WHIRLPOOL
-* Base64 encoding
+* Optional Base64 encoding
 * System logs and a standalone log file including all details
 * Reporting through email to a list of recipients with ability to include passphrases
 * Customized mail subject for successful and failed backup operations
 * Customized support message for reports
 * [Crontab](http://crontab.org/) integration
 * Custom temporary / working directory
-* Automatic clean-up ability
+* Automatic and smart clean-up ability
 * One instance only policy which avoids running multiple instances by mistake at the same time, therefore avoids system slow-down
 * An example configuration file in JSON format to get you up and running